giacomote/AutoHotkeyProject1/scripts/ScriptLauncher/README.md

 autonomously.

 ## 🔧 Settings & personalization
-The launching configurations has to be specified in the `data/launchConfig.json` file.
+The launching configurations have to be specified in the `data/launchConfig.json` file.

 ### Syntax
 The `data\launchConfig.json` file must respect the following notation: